 - Personal funds: Most seniors use their income and retirement savings to pay for independent living.
 In fact, many seniors choose to downsize from their longtime homes and use the proceeds from this sale to buy or rent an apartment or townhome in an independent living community.
 Other sources of funds include distributions from retirement accounts, income generated by investments, such as interest and dividends, and liquated assets.

 - Social Security benefits and pensions: Elders receiving Social Security retirement benefits and other types of pensions can use this income to help cover independent living expenses.

-Annuity: An annuity is a form of insurance that is often used as part of a retirement-funding strategy.
+- Annuity payments: An annuity is a type of insurance that is often used as part of a retirement-funding strategy.
 An initial investment in an annuity entitles the investor to some form of future payment, which can be scheduled on an annual, quarterly or monthly basis, or delivered as a lump sum.
-The amount of money an individual receives from an annuity depends the amount of their investment and whether the future payout amount is guaranteed (fixed annuity) or is dependent on the performance of the annuity’s core investments (variable annuity).
+The amount of money an individual receives from an annuity depends on the amount of their initial investment and whether the future payout amount is guaranteed (a fixed annuity) or is dependent on the performance of the annuity’s core investments (a variable annuity).

 - Housing assistance: The U.S. Department of Housing and Urban Development (HUD) offers several different programs aimed at helping low-income seniors find safe and affordable living arrangements.
 Assistance may come in the form of public housing, rental assistance or vouchers.
 These programs can be used to help a senior live independently (some offer additional services and amenities), but they tend to have long waiting lists.
 The HUD website offers additional information on housing assistance programs for the elderly and disabled.